November 21, 2023

 Key Features

-3. With Zendesk “side conversations,” agents can loop in teammates in Slack and keep collaboration anchored to the same issue, instead of copying context into a new place.
+3. Collaborate in context: With Zendesk Side Conversations, agents can loop in teammates in Slack while keeping the discussion anchored to the same ticket.

 Pricing